veracity/veracity-documentation/common/markdown/data-fabric-egest/data-fabric-egest.md

     </dependencies>
 ```

-Next step is to add proper imports to project:
+Next step is to add imports to the project:
 ```java
     import java.net.URI;
     import java.util.ArrayList;